bhatinags-creator/au_api_banking/replit.md

 # Overview

-This is a REST API Banking Portal built with a modern full-stack architecture.
-The application provides a banking API interface with a React frontend and Express backend, designed for developers to explore and interact with banking APIs.
+This is the AU Bank Developer Portal (Internal Users) built with a modern full-stack architecture.
+The application provides internal banking API interfaces with a React frontend and Express backend, designed specifically for AU Bank's internal development teams and employees.
 The project features a clean, professional UI with shadcn/ui components and implements a robust database layer using Drizzle ORM with PostgreSQL.

 # User Preferences